NVIDIA-AI-IOT/GreenMachine/README.md

 * A CSI Camera (Included in the developer kit)
 * A 720p or greater projector (optional)
-* A host machine running Ubuntu 16.04 (Only if you DON'T have the developer kit)
+* A host machine running Ubuntu 16.04 (Only if you DON'T have the developer kit) Refer to the hardware page in the wiki for more information.

 ### Install GreenMachine

-Turn on your Jetson and log in with the username `nvidia` and password `nvidia`.
+Turn on your Jetson and log in.

 Download [this TensorFlow wheel](https://nvidia.app.box.com/v/TF180-Py27-wTRT) and move it to your home directory.

 Follow [this guide](https://github.com/NVIDIA-Jetson/argus_camera#setup) to install the Argus Camera library.

-In the terminal, type this (without the `$`) to download GreenMachine:
+In a terminal window, type this (without the `$`) to download GreenMachine:

 ```bash
 $ git clone https://github.com/NVIDIA-Jetson/GreenMachine